Beet - סֶלֶק

 Scientific name: Beta vulgaris

-The beet is a vegetable typically grown as annual for its edible root.
+The beet is a vegetable typically grown as annual for its edible root native to Europe and the Mediterranean.
 However, it is technically a biennial plant producing seeds in its second year.
 The leaves of the beet plant are also edible and high in antioxidants.

 Historical Information: